srtoner/SI699_Demo/README.md

 - [main.py](main.py)

-This code performs unsupervised learning using the k-means clustering algorithm and creates an instance of the **`Unsupervised`** class from the **`master.model`** module and uses it to perform k-means clustering on the target dataset.
+This file performs unsupervised learning using the k-means clustering algorithm and creates an instance of the **`Unsupervised`** class from the **`master.model`** module and uses it to perform k-means clustering on the target dataset.
 It then classifies the clusters and tests the performance of the classifier on a test dataset.